T.J. Holmes Files to Divorce Marilee Fiebig Amid Amy Robach Romance

 T.J.
-Holmes Files for Divorce From Marilee Fiebig Amid Alleged Romance With Amy Robach
+Holmes Files for Divorce From Marilee Fiebig Amid Romance With Amy Robach

 T.J.
 Holmes Once Defended Marriage as Something 'Everyone Should…